ironhack-labs/lab-passport-roles/README.md

-## Iteration #2: Allow logged users to see other user's profiles
+## Iteration #2: Allow logged students to see other students's profiles

 Our students want to check other students's profiles.

 **Tasks:**

 - Create a `/students` endpoint listing all current students from the plaform.
-- Include one `/students/:id` link per user on the list, to render a nice profile page with the info from the `id` matching students.
+- Include one `/students/:id` link per user on the list, to render a nice profile page with the info from the `id` matching student.
 - Prevent access to these routes for any non logged visitor.